vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 Source: Miro

 # The data
-> A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

-Leverage Gartner’s Cloud Strategy Approach:
+Gartner’s Cloud Strategy Approach Data:
-Gartner is a trusted source for evaluating vendors and new technologies used by companies for benchmark data.
-I would like to leverage the strategies for Managing cloud to support the need for cost optimization for a trusted source.
+Gartner is a trusted source for evaluating vendors and new technologies used by companies to benchmark data.
+I would like to leverage the strategies for Managing the cloud to support the need for cost optimization.
+They report frequently on how IT organizations should operate in a cloud environment.

 Infotech: Take Control of Cloud Costs on AWS: AWS is one of three major cloud providers including Azure and GCP.
 I want to use the insights from Infotech to support the who, what, when, and why as part of overall analysis of why organizations need to take control of cloud costs.